 Sunday/Monday, January 16th/17th 1966

 On Sunday 16th January 1966, a USAF B-52G bomber of the SAC 51st Bomber Squadron took off from Johnson Air Force Base at Goldsboro in North Carolina.
-The bomber, callsign Tea 16, was part of the Airborne Alert Program and armed with four 1.5-megaton Mark 28 hydrogen bombs.
+The bomber, callsign Tea 16, was part of the Airborne Alert Program and was armed with four 1.5-megaton Mark 28 hydrogen bombs.
 It was scheduled to fly the southern route, refuelling over Spain before circling over the Mediterranean and then refuelling over Spain again before returning to base.

 At around 10.30 it rendezvoused over the southern coast of Spain at around 30,000 feet with a KC-135 tanker operating from the USAF air base at Morón, near Seville.
 The weather was good and the crews of both the tanker and the bomber were very experienced but on this occasion, something went horribly wrong.